nipunthathsara/ballerina-observability-guide/README.md

   		-  http_requests_total
 		-  http_response_time

-- Promethues UI with metrics for parallel service orchestration
+- Promethues UI with metrics for Ballerina observability

    ![promethues screenshot](images/metrics-screenshot.png "Prometheus UI")

 ### Logging
 Ballerina has a log package for logging to the console.
 You can import ballerina/log package and start logging.
 The following section will describe how to search, analyze, and visualize logs in real time using Elastic Stack.

-- Start the Ballerina Service with the following command from `parallel-service-orchestration/guide`
+- Start the Ballerina Service with the following command from `ballerina-observability-guide/guide`
 ```
    nohup ballerina run travel_agency/ &>> ballerina.log&
 ```

-NOTE: This will write the console log to the `ballerina.log` file in the `parallel-service-orchestration/guide` directory
+NOTE: This will write the console log to the `ballerina.log` file in the `ballerina-observability-guide/guide` directory

 - Start Elasticsearch using the following command
 ```